 Leaving a Legacy

 I have watched my father become a grandfather 10 times.
 And while each of those babies has a piece of his heart, there is something extraordinary about grandson number three.
 He is his namesake, the third in line.
-When my dad found out that his moniker would carry on, there were tears in his eyes.
+When my dad found out that his moniker would carry on, tears welled up in his eyes.
 My brother wants a piece of our father to live on forever.

 More than Games and Tools

 A father and son are more than just football games and tools.
 They are people who love and depend on one another to love and to learn.
 And don’t think a father isn’t learning just as much from his son.
-A dad is given a chance to do it all over with his little boy and to see the world through his eyes.
+A dad is given the chance to do it all over again with his little boy and see the world through his eyes.
 His son will teach him about the latest technologies, what words are cool, and what things are cringe.
 A son will allow his father to come with him on the journey, albeit at arm’s length at times.
 But even so, his dad will be his go-to man when he needs advice in a challenging situation.

 You are incredibly blessed if you have a father.
 Fathers and sons are lucky; they are born to be together.
-They should be friends and always invite others to be part of the fun.
+They should be friends and always invite others to join in the fun.
 A son and his dad should learn from one another, even if those lessons are hard or painful.
 A father and son should love one another while teaching the other how to love.
 They should take advantage of every moment they have together because even if they get 200 years, it will never be enough.